 Ventana Big Sur is one of my favorite points hotels

-Several months ago I stayed at Alila Ventana Big Sur.
-This property is a fairly new addition to World of Hyatt, and came as the Alila brand joined World of Hyatt in 2019.
+About a year ago I stayed at Alila Ventana Big Sur.
+This property is a fairly new addition to World of Hyatt, and was added as the Alila brand joined World of Hyatt in 2019.
 This is a Category 7 property, so I redeemed 30,000 points per night here.

 Hot tub at Ventana Big Sur